Saireddy81797/employee_onboarding_system/README.md

 ---
 💼 Relevance to Rippling’s HRIS Internship

-This project directly aligns with Rippling’s HRIS team objectives, focusing on:
+--This project directly aligns with Rippling’s HRIS team objectives, focusing on:

-Managing employee records (hiring, onboarding, offboarding).
+--**Managing employee records (hiring, onboarding, offboarding)**.

-Ensuring data correctness and completeness across the organization.
+--**Ensuring data correctness and completeness across the organization**.

-Creating a unified platform that integrates HR, IT, and Finance data.
+--**Creating a unified platform that integrates HR, IT, and Finance data**.

-Building scalable, data-driven automation tools for internal teams.
+--**Building scalable, data-driven automation tools for internal teams**.

 By completing this project, I demonstrated:

-End-to-end ownership of a data management product.
+--**End-to-end ownership of a data management product**.

-Application of software engineering principles to real-world HR problems.
+--**Application of software engineering principles to real-world HR problems**.

-Ability to build full workflows using modern tools like Streamlit and Python.
+--**Ability to build full workflows using modern tools like Streamlit and Python**.

 ---